 The tax-deductible superannuation contribution limit or cap is \$25,000 for all individuals regardless of their age.
 From 1 July 2018, members can make 'carry-forward' concessional super contributions if they have a total superannuation balance of less than \$500,000.
 Members can access their unused concessional contributions caps on a rolling basis for five years.
 Amounts carried forward that have not been used after five years will expire.
-The first year in which you can access unused concessional contributions is the 2019/20 financial year.

-The advantage of making the maximum tax-deductible superannuation contribution before June 30, 2019 is that superannuation contributions are taxed at between 15% and 30%, compared to personal tax rates of between 32.5% and 45% (plus 2% Medicare levy) for an individual taxpayer earning over \$37,000.
+The 2019/20 financial year is the first year in which you can access unused concessional contribution.
+The advantage of making the maximum tax-deductible superannuation contribution before June 30, 2020 is that superannuation contributions are taxed at between 15% and 30%, compared to personal tax rates of between 32.5% and 45% (plus 2% Medicare levy) for an individual taxpayer earning over \$37,000.